ady477/MachineLearningUtilities/README.md

 # MachineLearningUtilities

-This is the code base that I have created so that it can re-used
+This is the code base that is created so that it can be reusable.